Jenna's recent scan on December 9th was clear!

 History

-Jenna was diagnosed on 24 March 2004 at 18 months old with a Diffuse Intramedullary Fibrillary Astrocytoma (malignant grade 2-3 tumor entwined in her spinal cord from C3-T1).
-She had surgery in April 2004 which removed about 95% of the tumor.The surgery left Jenna hemiplegic.
+Jenna was diagnosed on 24 March 2004 at 18 months old with a Diffuse Intramedullary Fibrillary Astrocytoma (malignant grade 2-3 tumor entwined in her spinal cord from C3-T1/2).
+She had surgery in April 2004 which removed about 95% of the tumor.The surgery left Jenna hemiplegic from a possible stroke during the surgery.
 She has diminished motor function on her left side.
-Her left leg is stronger now, but she will be wearing a small sole insert in both shoes (left larger than right) to help her stability.
-These small inserts are a huge measure of her progress.
-Jenna had to wear a small brace on her left foot for stability.
-This foot-ankle brace was shortened from a full-length calf-foot brace.

-Although Jenna does have physical sensation in her left hand, she had next to no motor function with the fingers on her left hand, save her index finger.
-After only six weeks of intensive occupational and physical therapy at Kennedy Krieger's ICSCI, Jenna now can hold small objects with her left thumb and index and middle fingers.
+Although Jenna does have physical sensation in her left hand, she has next to no motor function with the fingers on her left hand, save her index finger.

-She has adapted very well to the physical limitations presented her.
+Jenn has adapted very well to the physical limitations presented her.
 Within the first two years of her life, she has had to TWICE learn to pick up her head, hold it straight, sit up without falling over, crawl, stand, walk with furniture assistance:), walk freely, and yes - finally -- RUN!!
 She does it well and gets better at running by the day.
+She runs with Lucy (our little Yorkie/Shitzu/Pomeranian/Pekingese beautiful and nutty dog).

 Post-surgical treatment at CNMC in DC